 February 2017 marked my 30th year in the quilting business and to celebrate this milestone, Kallisti Quilts has created a brand new website from scratch.
 Although it will appear familiar to loyal customers, it now includes many interactive features, such as a search function, shopping cart and secure check out system.
-As always, custom orders and personal appointments in Waterloo are still welcome.
-Happy shopping!
+As always, you can shop in person at the upcoming shows listed on my Events page or by appointment in Waterloo.
+Custom orders for fabrics, quilt kits and finished quilts are still welcome.

 With the popularity of Yoko Saito's applique projects, especially houses, Diawabo has released this small collection of architectural prints.
 Four colours are available (whitewash, barnboard, charcoal and honey), each bolt including five different roofing or flooring prints across the 45" width.
 Fabrics are 100% cotton and cost $18 per metre.
 Fat quarters will not be cut, but you can request long quarters, half metres, etc. You can find these fabrics in the Japanese Quilting Prints section.